bieqingcheng/music-genre-recognition/README.md

 The extraction of feature codes includes three stages: feature network data reading, feature code network construction, feature code network training set feature code extraction.
 The feature encoding network involves numerous parameters and file paths, so first define a configuration file to facilitate subsequent data reading and network training.
-'config.py' is a configuration file for all the feature encoding networks.
+'config.py' is a configuration file for all the feature encoding networks.<br>
-For each feature:
+`For each feature`:
 The python file starting with "dataloader" is a data reading file.<br>
 The python file starting with "model" is a model file.<br>
 The python file starting with "main" is a model file.<br>
-Take Mel-spectrogram as an example to introduce model training, and the usage of the model corresponding to other features is the same.
+Take Mel-spectrogram as an example to introduce model training, and the usage of the model corresponding to other features is the same.<br>
-`training:`
+`training:`<br>
 ```python
 python main_mel_6_14.py
 ```